In the Very Top

 In 2009, Pitt student Katherine MacCord won a Gates Cambridge Scholarship, awarded to students from outside the United Kingdom for graduate-level study at the University of Cambridge.
 MacCord is pursuing her PhD in history and philosophy of science at Arizona State University.

 The Beinecke Scholarship is awarded to juniors who demonstrate financial need and exceptional academic promise and wish to attend graduate school in the arts, humanities, or social sciences.
-Simon Brown won the Beinecke in 2014 and is now pursuing a PhD in history at the University of California at Berkeley.
+Dennis Doyle, a Pitt junior studying studio arts and chemistry, was named a 2018 Beinecke Scholar.

-Boren Awards provide funding opportunities for U.S. undergraduate and graduate students to study less commonly taught languages in world regions critical to U.S. interests; 45 Pitt students and alumni have received Boren Awards, including four in 2017.
+Boren Awards provide funding opportunities for U.S. undergraduate and graduate students to study less commonly taught languages in world regions critical to U.S. interests; 53 Pitt students and alumni have received Boren Awards, including eight in 2018.
 Viveka Mandava won the Boren Scholarship in 2012 to study Kiswahili, East African history, and international relations in Dar es Salaam, where she also interned at the Tanzania Breast Cancer Foundation.
 Currently, she works at 270 Strategies, helping clients build modern grassroots campaigns that change the world.

-Pitt undergraduate and graduate students, including eight in 2016, have won U.S. Department of State-sponsored scholarships to study Arabic, Bengla, Hinki, Punjabi, Turkish, Urdu, and other critical-need foreign languages.
-Stephen Sloto won the Critical Language Scholarship in 2013 and 2014 to study Turkish.
-Currently, he is an English Teaching Assistant in Turkey on a Fulbright U.S. Student Grant.
+Pitt students and alumni, including five in 2018, have won U.S. Department of State-sponsored scholarships to study Arabic, Bengla, Hinki, Punjabi, Turkish, Urdu, and other critical-need foreign languages.

 GEM is a network of leading corporations, government laboratories, and top universities and research institutions that enables qualified students from underrepresented communities to pursue graduate education in applied science and engineering.
 Pitt's Jann Grovogui won the GEM Fellowship in 2015.
 Currently, he is a PhD student in materials science and engineering at Northwestern University, and he has been awarded a National Science Foundation Graduate Research Fellowship.